top of page

 Exceptions to P and C

-How to determine and handle: valid requests for the case record; Social worker and/or client denial of access to the case record; Insurance company requests for records/confidential information
+How to determine and handle: valid requests for the medical record; Clinician and/or client denial of access to the medical record; Insurance company requests for records/confidential information

 When is a summary acceptable?